118th Pennsylvania Infantry Regiment: History

 The 118th was in camp at Falmouth until June 10 when the Army of the Potomac commenced its northward movement for the Gettysburg campaign.
 The Corn Exchange Regiment acted as support in the cavalry engagements of Aldie, Upperville and Middleburg.
 The regiment reached Gettysburg early on July 2, 1863.
 At four o'clock that afternoon, the 118th went into action in support of Maj.
-Gen. Daniel Sickles' III Corps and was closely engaged, losing 3 killed, 19 wounded, and 3 missing or captured.
+Gen. Daniel Sickles' III Corps and was closely engaged, with 3 killed, 19 wounded, and 3 missing or captured.
 On the 3rd, the regiment was moved to Big Round Top, where it remained without engagement.
 Following the battle, it then joined in the pursuit of the retreating Confederates and encountered the enemy on July 4.

 On September 30, 1863, Prevost officially retired, and Gwyn was promoted to colonel and the commanding officer of the 118th.
 During this time, Prevost had been stationed as commandant of a military prison in Elmira, New York.

 At camp in Beverly Ford, Virginia in August and September, about 300 recruits were received.
 During this period, five bounty jumpers from among the new recruits were recaptured after deserting from the Regiment, and sentenced to death.
 Appeals were sent all the way to President Lincoln, who decided that the desertion of bounty jumpers was becoming too severe a problem and denied the appeal.
 The execution of the five deserters took place with the entire V Corps assembled to witness the shooting on August 29, 1863.

 After participating in the Mine Run campaign, the regiment returned to winter quarters at Beverly Ford.
 On May 1, 1864, it started for the Wilderness, where it was engaged.
 It also fought at Spotsylvania Court House, the North Anna River, Mechanicsville, Totopotomoy Creek, and Petersburg.

 During the siege of Petersburg, the 118th remained in the trenches until August 15.
 It then joined in the movement upon the Wilmington and Weldon Railroad, was posted near Yellow House in September, and joined in the Hatcher's Run movement in October, the raid on the Weldon Railroad in December, and the engagement at Dabney's Mill in February 1865.
 On April 1, it participated in the Battle of Five Forks and continued the pursuit to Appomattox Court House, where its brigade received the arms and flags of General Robert E. Lee's army.